kieron-dev/waffle/markdown/dada-02.md

 ### Extraction of sensitive data

-* Grab the all the emails and encrypted passwords
+* Grab the all the login emails and encrypted passwords
 * Decipher admin's password (easily)
 * Dump the credit card data